bjankord/vite-vue-cypress-code-coverage-example/README.md

       ```

 * You can run `npm run test:dist:component` to collect component coverage from you dist/built files.
-  * The `test:dist:component` npm script has a pre script, `pretest:dist:component` that will run `vite build` with istanbul instrumentation turned on via the `INSTRUMENT_BUILD=true` env variable
+  * The `test:dist:component` npm script includes a call to `npm run instrument-build` that will run `vite build` with istanbul instrumentation turned on via the `INSTRUMENT_BUILD=true` env variable
   * This will generate coverage for the following files:
     * HelloWorld.vue
     * UnusedComponent.vue